-¶ 3 Leave a comment on paragraph 3 0 Talkin’ New York is a “talking blues” song.
-The talking blues go back at least to the minstrel shows that enjoyed great popularly in the US in the early twentieth century.
-Some researchers believe that Chris Bouchillon, a white singer from South Carolina, invented the form in the early 1920’s out of necessity: he simply couldn’t sing worth a damn.
+¶ 3 Leave a comment on paragraph 3 0 Talkin’ New York is a “talking blues”.
+The talking blues go back at least to the time of the minstrel shows, which were very popular in the early twentieth century.
+Some researchers believe that Chris Bouchillon, a white singer from South Carolina, invented the form out of necessity: he couldn’t sing worth a damn.

 ¶ 6 Leave a comment on paragraph 6 0 Dylan has always been a liberal borrower from other people’s work.
 As the more devoted Dylan students may remember, there was a lot of discussion concerning Dylan’s borrowing from Junichi Saga’s novel Confessions of a Yakuza: A Life in Japan’s Underworld for his Love and Theft recording.
 What many don’t realized is that borrowing from other people’s work is a common practice in folk music.
 The term “folk process” is frequently used to describe it.
 Below are Dylan’s thoughts on the subject.

 ¶ 7 Leave a comment on paragraph 7 0 “Well, you have to understand that I’m not a melodist,” he says.
 “My songs are either based on old Protestant hymns or Carter Family songs or variations of the blues form.”